IanLiuTW/codebase/devops/cicd-rust/README.md

 - Never create git tags yourself.

-- Never try to outsmart cargo release.
-You will lose.

 ### How to Ship

 1. Ensure you are on the main branch with a clean working tree.